 One year 52 recipes

-After being asked a number of times for my recipes, I am going to start noting them here.
-It will take a little time for me to catch up seeing as we are just over halfway through the year.
+After being asked a number of times for my recipes, I have noted them here.
+Hopefully you will find them easy to follow.
 Scrolling down and clicking >> will take you to each recipe.

 Baking is a science so needs a bit of precision.
 Cooking on the other hand has no rules - play a little...miss things out that you don't like, add those that you do.
 Does the recipe suggest 250g of something but you have 300g and won't use the extra 50g in a day or two?
 Then throw it all in.
 Handful, splash, glug, dollop...use as much or as little as you fancy.